 If the customer has not purchased a validated reservation for a shared charter flight which is placed on a courtesy hold, the reserved space will be released without notice at the expiration of the time limit.

 If ATSS's refusal to transport the customer is for reasons defined in section "Refusal to transport", the reservation will be cancelled.
-If the reservation is cancelled pursuant to this paragraph, ATSS may credit the reservation in accordance with its cancellation policy and/or offer flight accommodations on the next flight with seats available.

 In the event that ATSS or the operator cancels a flight or fails to provide a previously confirmed seat and does not reroute the customer either over other ATSS flights or those of another operator, ATSS will refund directly to the customer: